Throwing a tea party for children with cancer

 For seriously ill young people who were stuck in hospital over lockdown, the pandemic was particularly tough.

-Hospital visits were limited to one family member, and treatment was made even more difficult with the added anxieties of coronavirus.
+Hospital visits were limited to one family member, and treatment was difficult with the added anxieties of coronavirus.

 Charity Spread a Smile, which provides events to distract seriously ill young people, has put on a tea party to provide a release from hospital treatment.